Role of Parents in Child Development

 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at firstname.lastname@example.org

 Parents play the most important role in the overall development of their child.
 It is the right guidance of parents that develops the character of the child.
 Parenting is an ongoing job.
-It is not something you can get away from once the time comes, because children need their parents from time to time, to stay on the right track.
+It is not something you can get away from once the time comes because children need their parents, from time to time, to stay on the right track.
 Here’s all that you need to know about the role of parents in the development of their child.
 We have covered information on how parenting influences child development and some tips on parent’s role in development of child below.
 Let’s read!

 Importance of the Role of Parents in Child Development